 This is the human-readable description of your proposal.
 You can use Markdown syntax for rich formatting.

-Proposal messages are actions that execute when the proposal passes.
-These messages let you do things like mint new governance tokens, spend from the shared treasury, and more.
+Proposal actions are actions that execute when the proposal passes.
+These actions let you do things like mint new governance tokens, spend from the shared treasury, and more.

-DAO DAO has a number of predefined message templates which mean that, for the most part, you can create proposals without needing to actually write out the transactions that you'd like executed should it pass.
+DAO DAO has a number of predefined action templates which mean that, for the most part, you can create proposals without needing to actually write out the transactions that you'd like executed should it pass.
 If you're doing something custom, you can always use a custom message.
-If you'd like to contribute a message template to DAO DAO you can do that too!
+If you'd like to contribute an action template to DAO DAO you can do that too!